“In the eye of a hurricane, there is quiet/

 On the sixth day, they were allowed to leave.

 The news woke Jounouchi up abruptly, and it wasn’t Kaiba telling him.
-One of the suits in sunglasses, offering him his pants and telling him that they were free to go.
+One of the suits in sunglasses, offering him his pants, told him that they were free to go.
 Kaiba was nowhere in sight, likely overlooking everything.
 Even more likely, he’d already ran to KaibaCorp.
 HQ.

 The warm smell of sea-salt and the velvet dampness of the humidity hit Jounouchi as soon as he stepped outside.
 It was bright, almost too bright, for after a storm.

 Everything was a mess.
 While the flood waters had likely lowered on the first night, swept off the self-draining roads, the rest of it was screwed.
 The first thing he saw as he stepped out of the KaibaDome was an overturned car.
 Snapped tree branches and leaves littered everything, and a guard rail was in the middle of the road.
-He saw a sign for a local Korean barbecue several blocks away from the actual building on his walk home.
+He saw a sign for a local Korean barbecue several blocks away from the actual building it belonged to.

 Honda caught up with him halfway, taking the brisk walk into the city and inspecting everything that emergency crews hadn’t shut down.
 There were plenty of live power lines strewn over the ground, slowly being reassembled.
 He should have been an electrician, this would have been a gold mine for work.
 Or a construction worker.